MHumm/DelphiEncryptionCompendium/readme.md

 * CRCs: non cryptographic checksums based on CRC algorithms

 ## Which Delphi versions are compatible?
-The current version 6.4.1 is compatible with Delphi XE2 - Delphi 12.3 Athens.
+The last release version 6.4.1 is compatible with Delphi XE2 - Delphi 12.3 Athens.
 When defining the NO_ASM define in DECOptions.inc it is compatible with all platforms supported by Delphi!
 It might be compatible with FPC, but this has not been focus and is not tested.
 The development branch contains a more